-Other NVMM Research.
-Since DRAM has faced with the scalability problem.
-Some research has proposed hybrid PCM/DRAM memory systems [40, 41].
-Qureshi et al. [40] use a DRAM device as a cache of PCM in the hierarchy, while Ramos et al. [41] present a page placement policy on memory controller to implement PCM-DRAM hybrid memory systems.
-Our work is different from them in that we focus on the storage layer rather than the memory layer.
+Hybrid NVMM/DRAM Architecture.
+To take advantage of both DRAM and NVMM, hybrid PCM/DRAM memory systems have been discussed (Qureshi et al. 2009; Ramos et al. 2011).
+Qureshi et al. (2009) use a DRAM device as a cache of PCM in the hierarchy, while Ramos et al. (2011) present a page placement policy on memory controller to implement PCM-DRAM hybrid memory systems.
+Different from these architectural level designs, our proposed HiNFS uses buffering in the system level, which can take advantages of file system semantics and is more effective in exploring the buffering benefits.